aradhana1807/markynote/README.md

-# markynote
+# Markynote

-A minimalistic Markdown Notepad app using Electron and Vite
+A minimalistic Markdown Notepad app using Electron and Vite.
+This is the most simple way of storing your notes.

 ## Recommended IDE Setup